kevguy/cs7643-sp21-final-proj/README.md

 ## Download the Weights

-You can run `download_weights.py` inside the `checkpoints` folder to download some sample weights, but you can download ours using this link instead:
+You can run `download_weights.py` inside the `checkpoints` folder to download some sample weights, but you can use any weights.

 ## Training